Lead generation is one of the most common goals companies pursue via digital marketing. Online marketing is simply very convenient for achieving it.

 6. Cost per Lead

 Cost per lead is a metric that goes hand in hand with lead quality.
-Among all the KPIs for lead generation, this is the only one that can help you assess the cost-efficiency of your lead generation efforts, calculate ROI, plan your budget, and base your future projections on accurate financial data.
+Among all the lead generation KPIs, this is the only one that can help you assess the cost-efficiency of your lead generation efforts, calculate ROI, plan your budget, and base your future projections on accurate financial data.

-It stands for the total amount of money you invest in generating a lead.
+It stands for the total amount of money you invest in generating a lead (customer acquisition cost).
 To be precise, we are talking about the average cost per lead here.
-You can calculate it by dividing the amount of money you spend on generating all your leads with the number of leads generated.
+You can calculate it by dividing the amount of money you spend on generating all your leads with the number of qualified leads generated.

-Make sure to take into account all costs, such as the cost of your analytic tools, subscriptions to services you use to capture leads, content marketing, and paid ads costs.
+Make sure to take into account all customer acquisition cost, such as the cost of your analytic tools, subscriptions to services you use to capture leads, content marketing, and paid ads costs.
 Some of the materials used for lead generation can be reused in future campaigns (such as free ebooks).
 Services based on subscription, such as email marketing software, can also be used in future campaigns.